All Episodes

 They still had some guns, but the big guns had been moved on the orders of Rommel.

-Interestingly, the ranger rank and file landing on the beach and climbing the cliff, they were not told.
+Interestingly, the Ranger rank and file landing on the beach and climbing the cliff, they were not told.

-The ranger leadership knew that the guns had been moved, but the ranger rank and file had not been told.
+The Ranger leadership knew that the guns had been moved, but the Ranger rank and file had not been told.

 It was part of motivation.

-They had to climb, they had to get that hill.
+They had to get that hill.

-They had to secure that area, and they did, and in a couple of months they're into Paris, and the Germans are beaten back.
+And in a couple of months, they're into Paris and the Germans are beaten back.

-What they mean climbing straight up those cliffs with ropes, makeshift ladders with the Germans firing down on them.
+And to see what these Americans did, I mean, climbing straight up those cliffs with ropes, makeshift ladders with the Germans firing down on them.

-Even though the bulk of the guns had been moved, there were still German small arms fire that was raining down on them enough to kill them.
+Even though the bulk of the guns had been moved, there were still German small arms fire that was raining down on them, enough to kill them.

 And a lot were killed.